 The following is a spoiler-filled review of Harry Potter and the Deathly Hallows – Part Two.

 In 2004, The Lord of the Rings film series was recognized at the Academy Awards in a big way.
 The Return of the King was nominated for eleven Oscars, and it, somehow, managed to win every single award it was nominated for.
 That was a big deal.
 It was a big moment for the Oscars, the Tolkien films, and all genre films.

 In 2011, Harry Potter and the Deathly Hallows – Part Two was released.
 The Academy, however, chose not to recognize the Harry Potter film series in the same way.
 That is a shame.
 Because the Harry Potter film series actually ended on such a high note that it deserved a similar treatment.
 Harry Potter and the Deathly Hallows – Part Two is fantastic.
 Continue reading “REVIEW: Harry Potter and the Deathly Hallows – Part Two (2011)”→

 The following is a spoiler-filled retro review of Harry Potter and the Half-Blood Prince.

-The following is a spoiler-filled retro review of Harry Potter and the Order of the Phoenix.
+The following is a spoiler-filled retro review of Harry Potter and the Goblet of Fire.